Code-Institute-Submissions/CoachingPsychology/README.md

 When planning for each sprint it was difficult to estimate how long each piece of development would take.
 As a developer I got side tracked while developing the site on features that were not in the initial brief.

 I was still learning while in development which added time it took to develop the website.
-I am confident as I develop this website and other I will be able speed the time it takes to develop this website.
+I am confident as I develop this website and others I will be able to improve on the amount of work that gets done and released.

+We deployed for testing and the majority of test passed except the video on the service pages which did not look great on different devices.
+So we decided to remove video styling as we were unable to fix the responsiveness of the video and save for a future release

 Ali Reardon was very happy with the final website and feels positive about the further website developments we have planned in future sprints.